mxro/maxrohde-web/content/posts/2022/2022-03-10-next-js-bootstrap-boilerplate/index.md

 ---
-title: "Next.js + Bootstrap Boilerplate"
+title: 'Next.js + Bootstrap Boilerplate'
-date: "2022-03-10"
+date: '2022-03-10'
 categories:
-  - "javascript"
+  - 'javascript'
-  - "serverless"
+  - 'serverless'
 tags:
-  - "aws"
+  - 'aws'
-  - "boilerplate"
+  - 'boilerplate'
-  - "bootstrap"
+  - 'bootstrap'
-  - "coding"
+  - 'coding'
-  - "devops"
+  - 'devops'
-  - "goldstack"
+  - 'goldstack'
-  - "next-js"
+  - 'next-js'
-  - "open-source"
+  - 'open-source'
-  - "programming"
+  - 'programming'
-  - "starter-project"
+  - 'starter-project'
-coverImage: "jaime-spaniol-dsqu3n5o3sg-unsplash.jpg"
+coverImage: 'jaime-spaniol-dsqu3n5o3sg-unsplash.jpg'
 ---

 I has been nearly two years since I first wrote about a [Next.js + Bootstrap starter project](https://maxrohde.com/2020/03/06/next-js-with-bootstrap-getting-started/) on this blog.
 Since then I have been extending the base template and made it easier to configure and use.
 It is now available as one of the templates on [Goldstack](https://goldstack.party): [Next.js + Bootstrap Template](https://goldstack.party/templates/nextjs-bootstrap).